ysngki/TopicAns/README.md

+# TopicAns
-# Utilize TopicModel to faciliate Answer recommendation on Technical QA sites
+Utilize TopicModel to faciliate Answer recommendation on Technical QA sites

 ## run
 use multiple gpus